paradise-fi/divine/doc/manual/divine-vm.md

 scheduler originally transferred control to, or may be a null pointer if the activation stack became empty).

+Of course, the scheduler needs to store its state -- for this purpose, it must use the `_VM_CR_State` register, which is set by `__boot` to point to a particular heap object.
+This heap object can be resized by calling `__vm_obj_resize` if needed, but the register itself is read-only after `__boot` returns.
+The object can be used to, for example, store pointers to activation frames corresponding to individual threads (but of course, those may also be stored indirectly, behind a pointer to another heap object).
+In other words, the object pointed to by `_VM_CR_State` serves as the *root* of the heap.

 Faults
 ------

+An important role of DIVINE is to detect errors -- various types of safety violations -- in the program.
+For this reason, it needs to interpret the bitcode as strictly as possible and report any problems back to the user.
+Specifically, any dangerous operations that would normally lead to a crash (or worse, a security vulnerability) are caught and reported as *faults* by the VM.
+The fault types that can arise are the following (enumerated in `enum _VM_Fault` in `divine.h`):

+  * `_VM_F_Arithmetic` is raised when the program attempts to divide by zero
+  * `_VM_F_Memory` is raised on attempts at illegal memory access and related errors (out-of-bounds loads or writes, double free, attempts to dereference undefined pointers)
+  * `_VM_F_Control` is raised on control flow errors -- undefined conditional jumps, indirect calls a null function, wrong number of arguments in a `call` instruction, `select` or `switch` on an undefined value or attempt to execute the `unreachable` LLVM instruction
+  * `_VM_F_Hypercall` is raised when an invalid hypercall is attempted (wrong number or type of parameters, undefined parameter values)

+When a fault is raised, control is transferred to a user-defined *fault handler* (a function the address of which is held in the `_VM_CR_FaultHandler` control register).
+Out of the box, DiOS (see [DiOS, DIVINE's Operating System]) provides a configurable fault handler.
+If a fault handler is set, faults are not fatal (the only exception is a double fault, that is, a fault that occurs while the fault handler itself is active).
+The fault handler, possibly with cooperation from the scheduler (see [Scheduling] above), can terminate the program, or raise the `_VM_CF_Error` flag, or take other appropriate actions.

+The handler can also choose to continue with execution despite the fault, by transferring control to the activation frame and program counter value that are provided by the VM for this purpose.
+(Note: this is neccessarry, because the fault might occur in the middle of evaluating a control flow instruction, in which case, the VM could not finish its evaluation.
+The continuation passed to the fault handler is the best estimate by the VM on where the execution should resume.
+The fault handler is free to choose a different location.)

 Boot Sequence
 -------------